drand/drand-client/README.md

             // ...
         ]
         const fastestNodeClient = new FastestNodeClient(urls, options)
-        // don't forget to start it!
+        // don't forget to start it, or you won't get the fastest node! fastestNodeClient.start()
-        fastestNodeClient.start()
         const theLatestBeaconFromTheFastestClient = await fetchBeacon(fastestNodeClient)
-        // don't forget to stop the speed testing! fastestNodeClient.stop()
+        // don't forget to stop the speed testing, or you may leak a `setInterval` call! fastestNodeClient.stop()

         // you can also use the `watch` async generator to watch the latest randomness automatically!